wp-plugins/advanced-category-column/readme.txt

 4. Customize your links in the settings

 == Frequently Asked Questions ==

+= The Widget doesn't show on my site =

+Look at the source code of your site.
+If it says at one point,

+'Advanced Category Column Widget is not setup for this view.'

+you can change the visibilty of the widget in the widget's settings according to your choices.

 = I styled the widget container myself and it looks bad.
 What do I do? =